CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 To view and modify these settings, go to NVDA menu -> Preferences and select the category NVDA Dev & Test Toolbox.
 This settings dialog can also be accessed directly from the Logs Manager dialog.

-These settings are global and are not affected by profile switching.
+These settings are global and can only be configured when the default profile is active.

 <a id="settingsOpenCommand"></a>
 ### Command to open a file in your favorite editor